bidyashish/Xeneta/README.md

 ```

 ---
+#### Part 1
-> Task 1 | API endpoint that returns a list with the average prices for each day on a route between Port Codes origin and destination.
+> Task | API endpoint that returns a list with the average prices for each day on a route between Port Codes origin and destination.
+> solution | Query SQL based on given valid input

 Return : JSON object